 This article was originally published on November 20, 2019 and will no longer be updated.
 For all the latest updates on Zach Snyder’s Justice League, check out this article instead.

 Zack Snyder’s Justice League is no longer theoretical.
 It’s very, very real.
 DCEU fans have been calling for the release of the “Snyder Cut” ever since the original Justice League film was released back in 2017, to mostly negative reviews.
 Now, Snyder’s four-hour take promises to give those fans the film they’ve wanted all along.

 Here’s everything you need to know about the release of Zack Snyder’s Justice League — from the streaming service it’s available on to what the critics’ consensus is.

-Does the Snyder Cut have a release date?
+What is the Justice League Snyder Cut release date?

-Is there a trailer out for the Snyder Cut?
+Is there a trailer for the Snyder Cut of Justice League?

-Zack Snyder’s Justice League is scheduled to be released on HBO Max at some point in 2021.
+Zack Snyder’s Justice League is currently streaming on HBO Max.

 This article was originally published on